GSA/ec2-broker/README.md

 The usual `go test` will execute the unit tests.

 Right now, there is one server-oriented integration test built.
+The test requires `jq` and the AWS CLI to be installed to run.
 The test exercises the ability for the launched server to connect and provision servers via AWS.
 The tests are run from [server-tests.sh](server-tests.sh).
 It requires a few environment variables to run - the standard AWS environment variables that identify a profile or an access key id and secret key value, the `AWS_REGION` variable, and three variables that identify an accessible AMI ID, Subnet ID, and Security Group ID.
 Those values will be interpolated